Dynamic reconfiguration of human brain networks during learning: Full Description of Methods

 \paragraph{Statistical Testing}

-To determine whether the value of network modularity or the number of modules was greater or less than expected in a random system, we constructed randomized networks with the same degree distribution as the true brain networks.
+To determine whether the value of $Q_{pm}$ or the number of modules was greater or less than expected in a random system, we constructed randomized networks with the same degree distribution as the true brain networks.
 As has been done previously\cite{Bassett2010,Meunier2009}, we began with a real brain network and then iteratively rewired it using the rewiring algorithm of Maslov and Sneppen \cite{Maslov2002}.
-The procedure we used for accomplishing this rewiring was to choose at random two edges connecting nodes A to B and nodes C to D, and then to rewire them to connect A to C and B to D. This allows us to retain the degree, or number of edges, emanating from each node although it does not retain a node's strength.
+The procedure we used for accomplishing this rewiring was to choose at random two edges---one that connects node A to node B and another that connects nodes C and D---and then to rewire them to connect A to C and B to D. This allows us to preserve the degree, or number of edges, emanating from each node although it does not retain a node's strength.
 To ensure a thorough randomization of the underlying connectivity structure, we performed this procedure multiple times, such that the expected number of times that each edge was `rewired' was 20.
-This null model will be hereafter referred to as the \textit{static random network null model} (which is different from the null models that we have developed for statistical testing of community structure in multilayer networks, as discussed in the main manuscript and in later sections of this Supplement).
+This null model will be hereafter referred to as the \textit{static random network null model}.
+(This is distinct from the null models that we have developed for statistical testing of community structure in multilayer networks, as discussed in the main manuscript and in later sections of this Supplement.)
 The motivation for this process is to compare the brain with a null model that resembles the configuration model \cite{Molloy1995}, which is a random graph with prescribed degree distribution.

 We constructed 100 instantiations of the static random network null model for each real network that we studied.
-We constructed representative values for diagnostics from the random networks by taking the mean network modularity and number of modules over those 100 random networks.
+We constructed representative values for diagnostics from the random networks by taking the mean network modularity and mean number of modules over those 100 random networks.
 We then computed the difference between the representative random values and the real values for each diagnostic, and we performed a one-sample $t$-test over subjects to determine whether that difference was significantly greater than or less than zero.
 For each case, we then reported $p$-values for these tests.